Jewel Plummer Cobb

 Jewel Plummer Cobb (January 17, 1924 – January 1, 2017) was an American biologist, cancer researcher, professor, dean, and academic administrator.
-She contributed to the field of cancer research by studying the cure for melanoma.
+She contributed to the field of cancer research by studying treatments for melanoma.
 Cobb was an advocate for increasing the representation of women and students of color in universities, and she created programs to support students interested in pursuing graduate school.

 Early life

 Jewel Isadora Plummer was the only child of Frank V. Plummer, and Carriebel (Cole) Plummer.
 Both of her parents used to live in Washington D.C.
 Her mother, Carriebel, found employment as a physical education and dance teacher who graduated from college with a BA in interpretive dancing.
 She had re-entered college the same time Jewel enrolled resulting in both mother and daughter earning degrees in the same year.
 Jewel's father, Frank, was the first Black person to graduate with a Doctor of Medicine from Cornell University, becoming a physician specializing in dermatology.
 Plummer's paternal grandfather was a freed slave who graduated from Howard University in 1898 making a living as a pharmacist.

 Cobb's economically privileged upbringing offered her a childhood of intellectual exploration.
 From her father's scientific library to her education at several multiracial institutions, Cobb developed an interest in learning from a young age.
 Although she anticipated becoming a physical education teacher, her interest in science solidified during her sophomore year of high school whilst looking through a microscope in biology class.
 This interest was encouraged by her biology teacher and she was fascinated by books on microorganisms like Paul DeKruif's The Microbe Hunters.